CrossFit: Business model

 There are three main revenue streams for CrossFit: affiliation, education, and sport.
 CrossFit licenses the CrossFit name to affiliated gyms for an annual fee.
 The affiliation fee was set at US$3,000 a year from 2011, and stayed unchanged until 2024 when it was raised to $4,500.
 However, the affiliation fee is waived for those in law enforcement, military service, prisons, schools and universities.
 The affiliation model is distinct from a franchise, and CrossFit gyms have complete freedom in their operation once the requirements for affiliation have been met.
 At its peak in 2018, there were over 15,000 CrossFit affiliates, including non-paying ones, in 162 countries.
 There are around 10,000 paying affiliates as of 2025.

-CrossFit also provides training courses to certify trainers and gym owner.
+CrossFit also provides training courses to certify trainers and gym owners.
 The standard two-day "Level 1 Certificate Course" (L1) is a requirement for CrossFit gym owners.
 The requirement was raised to Level 2 (L2) for 2024.
 Level 3 Trainer examination and Level 4 Coach assessment are also available.
-CrossFit also offers CrossFit Kids Course, and many online course offerings.
+CrossFit also offers the CrossFit Kids Course and many online course offerings.
 During the COVID-19 pandemic, CrossFit also began offering an Online Level 1 Course.
 There were more than 35,000 accredited CrossFit trainers in 2013.
 Certification charges for coaches training account for more than a third of CrossFit's revenue.

-As part of its services to the affiliates, CrossFit offers CrossFit Affiliate Programming (CAP) to gyms for free since 2023.
+As part of its services to affiliates, CrossFit has offered CrossFit Affiliate Programming (CAP) to gyms for free since 2023.
 Affiliates, however, may develop their own programming, pricing, and instructional methods.
 Many athletes and trainers see themselves as part of a contrarian, insurgent movement that questions conventional fitness wisdom.
 Other specialized adaptations include programs for pregnant women, seniors, and military special operations candidates.
 CrossFit makes use of a virtual community internet model.
 Many independent companies have been set up to provide online services including training programs for CrossFit communities, such as Mayhem, Linchpin, HWPO, PRVN, CompTrain and GoWOD, while other companies supply equipment and apparel such as Rogue Fitness and NoBull.

-CrossFit also organizes the CrossFit Games and its qualifying rounds such the Open.
+CrossFit also organizes the CrossFit Games and its qualifying rounds, such as the Open.
 Participants in the Open pay a registration fee to compete.
 The total generated from all the revenue streams for CrossFit has been estimated to be around $100 million a year.